 Many issues that LGBT couples face are issues that affect us all.
 Couples come for a variety of different issues; communication, affairs, anxiety, depression, bereavement, issues around work, family, friends, sex, health.
 Counselling will enable you to move forward, make changes, explore options and find a way that works better for you.

-If you decide through counselling that separation is the best way forward, then support will be given for you both to be able to achieve this.
+If you decide through counselling that separation is the best way forward, then support will be given if you need, for you both to be able to achieve this.

-Please feel free to contact me to start the conversation.
+Please feel free to contact me using the button below